zakkhoyt/greasemonkey/markdown_linker/markdown_linker.user.md

 Let's explore building a reusable "amazon toolkit" (meaning a class / library / framework).
 IE: a piece of code that that has a simplified public interface and which encasuplates the complexityies and implementation details.

+Ideally we implement this "amazon toolkit", then we can update our userscript to consume it later.

 ## Convention
 This "toolkit" should follow our AI instructions for userscripts (`.github/instructions/userscript-conventions.instructions.md`) even if it might be general javascript file.
 * re-read our AI instructions for userscript at `.github/instructions/userscript-conventions.instructions.md`, then apply it to this "toolkit"